Home / Products / Technical Glass / Sight Glass / Radiation Shielding Glass RD 30®

 139 mg/dm2

-If you need thicker radiation shielding glass materials in thicknesses up to 20 mm or a more substantial lead equivalent for increased radiation shielding as required for nuclear applications, please visit our datasheet for RD 50® radiation shielding glass.
+If you need thicker radiation shielding glass materials with a thicknesses of up to 20 mm or a higher lead equivalent for increased shielding capacity and safety as required for nuclear applications, please visit our RD 50® datasheet.

-All given details and specifications are mean reference values and are not guaranteed.
-Also, please consider the "Notes on Specifications".
+All data and specifications given are average guide values and are not guaranteed.
+Moreover, please consider the “Notes on Specifications”.